brokenprogrammer/mnotify/README.md

 * password: Your password.
 * opensite: The link you want to open in your browser when clicking on MNotify in the system tray.
 * folder: The folder you want to listen for incoming emails in.
+* pollingtimer: If the IMAP service doesn't support IDLE we need to perform polling.
+This is to specify how often to poll in seconds.

 When `mnotify.ini` contains your desired options then you can simply run `mnotify.exe` located in the build directory.